-Employment Rights Attorneys, LLP represents employees and small business in all employment related matters.
+Employment Rights Attorneys represents employees and small business in all employment-related matters.
 Our workplace attorneys have provided legal counsel tailored to the individual needs of employees and business professionals since 1983.
 Our firm is committed to promoting justice and equality in the workplace.
 We have extensive experience negotiating and resolving employment disputes, both early when problems arise and later during litigation.
 We offer preventive legal counsel to employers as part of our Human Resources Solutions.

 Both employees and their employers have legal rights.
 Workers should be free from illegal discrimination, harassment, and wrongful termination.
 Employees should receive the wages and incentive pay for which they bargained, and expect a respectful work environment.
 They should also be free from mandated pre-dispute arbitration that provides for the loss of rights.